diya-pandey/diyapandey.com.np/_pages/about.md

 ## Namaste!
 Diya is a keen physics and tech enthusiast.
-She loves to dive deep into the vastness of cosmos and hope to explore more about it through quantum computing.
-She hopes to provide equiatble opportunities for everyone and works to achive so.
+She loves to dive deep into the vastness of cosmos and want to explore more about it through quantum computing.
+She belives everyone should get equiatble opportunities and works to make it true.

 Feel free to connect with her.
 Also don't just say hello.
-Buy her a cup of coffee and talk about physics, books, politics, life and of course how can we get more Women in STEM.
+Talk about physics, books, politics, life and of course how can we get more Women in STEM.